-The program objective for the Motorsports EFI Tuning program is to prepare the student for entry into the tuning industry, to be capable of calibrating and troubleshooting the Engine Management System on the engine dynamometer, chassis dynamometer and at the race track.
+The program objective for the EFI Calibration program is to prepare the student for entry into the tuning industry, to be capable of calibrating and troubleshooting the Engine Management System on the engine dynamometer, chassis dynamometer and at the race track.
 This program includes instruction in adding performance accessories, modifying power trains, tuning custom engines, suspension, exhaust systems, and using dynamometers and other diagnostic equipment.

 This program is intended for mechanically inclined students with a solid background in the mechanical system of an automotive engine and desire to extend that knowledge into the electronic control system in the automotive industry.

 The program will include both classroom and hands-on lab instruction.
 The School of Automotive Machinists & Technology measures student progress in semester credit hours.
 One semester credit hour for each fifteen (15) hours of classroom contact plus appropriate outside preparation or the equivalent; or one semester credit hour for each thirty (30) hours of laboratory work plus appropriate outside preparation.
 This program has an outside work requirement for completion.
 Please see the course description for additional information.